 - Year 2 Students

-Note: Year 1 Students are not competing for the same courses as senior students, therefore they may select courses at any time during the enrolment period starting June 21st.
+Note: Year 1 Students are not competing for the same courses as senior students, therefore, they may select courses at any time during the enrolment period starting June 11th.
 It is recommended that they receive Academic Counselling through the Summer Academic Orientation program.

 To Register for Fall/Winter courses, you will receive an appointment time.
 This appointment time is available via the Student Center system, where you will also register.
 An email is sent to your Western Email Account to inform you when this information is available.

-Once the main registration period is over, course registration changes are made through the extended online registration period & by add/drop.
-Visit the Add/Drop/Swap page for details on Add/Drop.
+Once the main registration period is over, course registration changes are made through the extended web registration period.

 During this phase, students who have paid the first instalment of their fees or made payment arrangements with Student Financial Services are encouraged to make use of the Student Center to adjust their registration.
-Modification of courses by students at this time will limit or eliminate their time later in Add/Drop lines.
 Departments and Faculties will provide counselling only during the Extended Registration Period.

-Note: Paper Add/Drop will NOT be available during this time.
-Visit the Add/Drop/Swap page for details on Add/Drop.
+Note: Visit the Add/Drop/Swap page for details on dropping courses after web registration closes.

 Web Registration Assistance